 The term core collapse refers to the center of some astronomical object losing its pressure, i.e., its resistance to gravitational collapse, resulting in a runaway collapse continuing until some other mechanism halts it.
 Two common uses of the term within astrophysics are for the center of a star and for the center of a globular cluster.

 A stellar core collapses when there is insufficient fuel for the fusion providing the energy and heat that maintains the required pressure to support the star's current size.
 A major collapse occurs after a series of short core collapses each raise the temperature to some point at which an additional fusion reaction burns the product of all the fusion so far.
 When the nucleosynthesis product is iron, further fusion no longer releases energy, and the failing resistance to collapse is not restored.
 The high density does induce some further fusion (of the iron) but this fusion absorbs energy rather than releasing it, reducing the core temperature, and reducing the supporting pressure.
-A much larger core collapse results, releasing a huge amount of gravitational potential energy.
-If sufficient energy is captured by the outer portion of the star to produce supernova-scale thermal emission, it is termed a core collapse supernova.
+A much larger core collapse results (iron core collapse), releasing a huge amount of gravitational potential energy.
+If sufficient energy is captured by the outer portion of the star to produce supernova-scale thermal emission (on the order of a foe), it is termed a core collapse supernova.
 Much of the energy emitted by the core is in the form of neutrinos, of which the vast majority pass through and escape the star, so in even the brightest such supernovae, most of the energy is emitted as neutrinos.
 If the collapse is into a neutron star, there is a rebound off the neutron degenerate matter, also sending energy outward.